ZorderZombie/medical_intake_agent/README.md

 Open Swagger at: http://127.0.0.1:3000/docs

-Copy the ngrok public URL and use it when wiring OpenMic webhooks (next sections).
+Copy the ngrok public URL and use it when wiring OpenMic webhooks.

 Project Structure